bradyhouse/house/fiddles/aws/whitepapers/whitepapers-waf-cost-optimization.md

-### Well Architected Framework Performance Efficiency Flash Card Deck
+### Well Architected Framework Cost Optimization Flash Card Deck

  To download the review flash card deck for this lecture, right click the following link and select `Save Link As`.